Spot (franchise): History

 First published in 1980, Where's Spot? was inspired while Hill was working in creative marketing; he noticed that his three-year-old son was fascinated by the process of lifting up a paper, on a design that he was creating.
 Captivated by this thought, Hill created a story about a puppy which incorporated the flap design.
 During the late 1970s, this was an extraordinarily innovative concept, and it took some time for any publisher to take any notice of the idea before Puffin books decided to publish his book.
 Within weeks of the first book being released it topped the Bestseller list.

 Hill said that, "When I first drew Spot I realised that when I came to draw the spot on his body and the tip of his tail I was copying the markings on an aircraft.
 I grew up drawing aircraft – that is how I learned to draw.
 "I am quite convinced now, as I look back, that the actual training of drawing cartoons – which is, of course, my style – led to my producing Spot.
 Cartoons must be very simple and have as few words as possible and so must the Spot books.
 I designed Spot out of my previous background as a designer and illustrator.
 It was quite unconscious but I can see now that I have created a ready-made trademark of its kind, with the essential spot on the body and a bit on the tail."

 Over time, the book was translated into more than sixty languages.
-In the Afrikaans version of the book Spot is translated to "Otto", widely believed to be the surname of a South African friend of Hill's.
-This name has been attributed to Spot, as many of the books were believed to be inspired by the life of aforementioned friend, J. Otto.
-In the Netherlands, Spot is known as Dribbel.